 Rust-orange, yellow, and lilac mums are teamed with beautiful deep-purple million bells (Calibrachoa) and a pumpkin for a charming arrangement.Continue to 13 of 18 below.

 A bay window is adorned with three window boxes, each planted identically with ornamental grasses that create a fountainlike effect, trailing sweet potato vine, and creeping Jenny.Continue to 14 of 18 below.

 In some parts of the southwestern United States and other regions with mild winters, succulents thrive outdoors throughout the year.
 A window box planted in autumn with colorful succulents will grow during the winter and produce flowers in early spring.
 This box features a variegated pelargonium (the red and green leaves; not a succulent), flower-like Aeonium, blue-chalk Senecio, and Duddleya.Continue to 15 of 18 below.

 16 of 18

-Florence and Cecelia of Brooklyn Window Boxes by Flo's Flowers have been designing outdoor containers for many years and absolutely know what they are doing.
+Florence and Cecelia of Brooklyn Window Boxes by Flo's Gardens have been designing outdoor containers for many years and absolutely know what they are doing.
 In the back go the taller grasses or shrub-like plants, while two mid-size plants fill the middle.
 Up front are three smaller trailing or spilling plants–a mix of flowers and greenery or the same of one or the other.Continue to 17 of 18 below.

 17 of 18